lucasdiedrich/gnome-display-switcher/README.md

 ### Installation

 Here goes the process for installation, can be an shell script, trough git, ou zip file.
-I want to enable this plugin for installation from Gnome-Shell Plugins Websites :
+I want to enable this plugin for installation from Gnome-shell Plugins Websites :

 ```sh
 $ wget -O install-gs-video-switcher.sh https://gitlab.com/lucas-diedrich/video-switcher/install-gs-video-switcher.sh